 You’ll also need some additional safety gear when lead climbing outdoors.
 Though it will likely cost over US$30, a personal anchor system is key for cleaning routes.
 There are different ways to clean a route or ‘top out’, and extra things like an ATC or prusik knot is useful to ensure you abseil down safely.
 If you plan on setting up topropes often, you’ll also want to buy a set of locking carabiners and a sling, which will be about US$30-$40.

 It is also a good idea to invest in an automatic locking belay device, such as a Petzl Grigri, if you’re going to be sport climbing outdoors.
 Though it’s quite the investment ( US$100), it lasts a long time, and it is a safety measure that you’ll be happy you took.

 The costs of starting to climb multi-pitch routes is perhaps the most expensive component of rock climbing.
 You’ll definitely need the personal anchor system and a set of locking carabiners and slings, as mentioned above.
 If you’re planning on just doing bolted multi-pitch climbing, you’ll be set with your anchor system with extra rope and quickdraws.

 Cams, Nuts and Stoppers

-However, once you get into trad multi-pitch climbing, you’ll need a whole new set of gear.
+However, once you get into trad climbing or multi-pitch climbing, you’ll need a whole new set of gear like a full trad rack or even crack climbing gloves to protect your palms.
 Depending on where you plan on climbing you’ll need different size gear, but it’s a good idea to start out with a set of cams, which will end up being at least US$300.
 A set of nuts/wide stoppers for a variety of sizes of cracks will cost between US$50-$100.

 You’ll also need some long runners to prevent rope drag on routes that have a lot of traverse, which you can find for about US$20 a piece.